The goal of automating UI testing is to speed up the software release process and help developers catch front-end bugs sooner and fix them faster.

 One of the biggest challenges companies face when trying to build and maintain QA is the cost of employing QA engineers.
 If a UI automation testing tool could allow anyone to create and maintain tests, you wouldn’t need as many software engineers, and the engineers you do have could focus more on developing rather than on testing.

 When you need to run lots of tests quickly (functional testing or regression testing, for example), using automated testing is much faster than running manual tests, but finding out why a test failed is often a headache.
-Most automated testing software will take a screenshot of the UI or a snapshot of the underlying code at the point of a break, but this doesn’t tell you why a break happened.
+Most automated testing tools will take a screenshot of the UI or a snapshot of the underlying code at the point of a break, but this doesn’t tell you why a break happened.
 If the break happened because of a bug earlier in the test, it can take hours to recreate test scenarios and sort through code to figure out why the test failed.

 Let’s say you’re testing an e-commerce site.
 You go through the steps of adding an item to a cart, then you go to checkout, and there’s nothing in the cart, which causes the test to fail.
 A screenshot of the point where the test failed will just show you an empty cart, but you won’t know whether it’s empty because the item never got added or if the app just failed to display the item in the cart.